vatsal28/civic_vision/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the [GNU Affero General Public License v3.0](LICENSE).

 ## 🤝 Contributing